The Ketogains method: Your ultimate guide to gaining muscle and losing fat on a ketogenic diet

 Someone who is not metabolically healthy can load up on exogenous ketones, butter and MCT oil and see a high blood ketone reading.
 But this may just mean that they have eaten a lot of fat that they are not burning (because of their lack of activity and/or poor metabolic health) but rather backing up in their bloodstream.

 Body Mass Index (BMI) is notoriously problematic for people with more muscle.
-Waist to height ratio is a much better predictor of the years of life that you will lose due to your poor health.
+So your waist to height ratio is a much better predictor of the years of life that you will lose due to your poor health.
 Tracking your waist circumference regularly is a great way to ensure you are moving towards optimal health.

 A reduction in your waist circumference of around 1% per week is a reasonable target in a fat loss phase.